 Sliding scale from $25/month for one person to $85/month for teams of 7 or more

-Established salons and other service-based businesses that need more advanced, customizable features (including integration with external marketing and financial tools)
+- Established salons and businesses that need more advanced, customizable features (including integration with external marketing and financial tools)

-- Acuity is now owned by Squarespace, which recently launched Acuity scheduling integration
+- Acuity is owned by Squarespace, which recently launched Acuity scheduling integration.

-- Acuity offers more integrations than most other appointment schedulers, so if you’re someone who loves to use all the tools, this is great news for you.
-Think PayPal, GoToMeeting, Zapier, Mailchimp, Quickbooks, and more
+- Acuity offers more integrations than most other appointment schedulers.
+If you’re someone who loves to use all the tools, this is great news for you.
+Think PayPal, GoToMeeting, Zapier, Mailchimp, QuickBooks, and more.

-- No phone support, which is a pretty big deal when you run into trouble and need help right now
+- No phone support, which is a big deal when you run into trouble and need help right away.

-- To get access to some of the more in-demand features (text message reminders, the option to sell packages and gift certificates, time zone conversion for clients), you’ll need to upgrade to the higher priced Growing account
+- To access more in-demand features (text message reminders, packages and gift certificates, time zone conversion), you need to upgrade to the higher-priced Growing account.

 - Options for multiple calendars and locations